ajsalz/aSalazar_firstGame/README.md

     - I took out the code for random rotations, but I will need to change the animations for the enemies.
 I left it at an okay-ish place tho.

+UPDATE #3: A BETTER DEATH AND CHANGING ANIMATIONS